-“Open Education” can be understood as a three-pronged approach to the creation and sharing of knowledge.
+SInce 2015, the focus of the ATI has been on Open Education.
+Open Education can be understood as a three-pronged approach to the creation and sharing of knowledge.
 It involves the use and development of free, openly-licensed educational materials in courses; the centering of pedagogy focused on learners as contributors to— not consumers of— knowledge; and the commitment to broad sharing of research through open access.

 USNH is working to increase access and affordability around post-secondary education in our state.
 Our approach focuses on adopting and developing open textbooks to drive down the real cost of college; improve learning outcomes, throughput and completion rates, and student engagement; improve higher education’s capacity to prepare graduates for the needs of a changing workforce; and develop 21st-century pedagogical approaches to serve our students and our state.

 The next Global Summit will be held in Lisbon, Portugal May 9-11 2019.
 It will be three days of dynamic programming at Museu do Oriente, with a special keynote evening event held at the historic Cineteatro Capitolio.Hundreds of leading activists, advocates, librarians, educators, lawyers, technologists, and more have joined us for discussion and debate, workshops and planning, talks and community building.
 It’s a can’t-miss event for anyone interested in the global movement for the commons.

 OER 19 Recentering Open: Critical and Global Perspectives, 10-11 April, 2019